BlenderVR/manual/manual/installation/plugins.rst

 Install Plugins
 ===============

-blenderVR comes with plugins, e.g. to support the Oculus Rift DK2 or to use VRPN devices.
+BlenderVR comes with plugins, e.g. to support the Oculus Rift DK2 or to use VRPN devices.
-This page will lead you through their installation, while none of them is mandatory to run blenderVR.
+This page will lead you through their installation, while none of them is mandatory to run BlenderVR.

 Document Sections